AccelByte/extend-helper-cli/README.md

 ## Overview

-A helper command line app for supporting `AccelByte Gaming Services` Extend use cases.
+A command line app for supporting AccelByte Gaming Services (AGS) Extend use cases.

 :exclamation: **This repository contains binary release only.**